trimstray/test-your-sysadmin-skills/README.md

 - fully multiplexed, instead of ordered and blocking
 - can therefore use one connection for parallelism
 - uses header compression to reduce overhead
-- allows servers to “push” responses proactively into client caches
+- allows servers to "push" responses proactively into client caches

 </details>